apache/dolphinscheduler/docs/docs/en/architecture/design.md

    <img src="../../../img/failover-master.jpg" alt="failover-master"  width="50%" />
  </p>

-Fault tolerance range: From the perspective of host, the fault tolerance range of Master includes: own host and node host that does not exist in the registry, and the entire process of fault tolerance will be locked;
+Fault tolerance range: From the perspective of host, the fault tolerance range of Master includes: own host and node host that does not exist in the registry, and the entire workflow of fault tolerance will be locked;

-Fault-tolerant content: Master's fault-tolerant content includes: fault-tolerant process instances and task instances.
+Fault-tolerant content: Master's fault-tolerant content includes: fault-tolerant workflow instances and task instances.
 Before fault-tolerant, compares the start time of the instance with the server start-up time, and skips fault-tolerance if after the server start time;

 Fault-tolerant post-processing: After the fault tolerance of ZooKeeper Master completed, then re-schedule by the Scheduler thread in DolphinScheduler, traverses the DAG to find the "running" and "submit successful" tasks.
 Monitor the status of its task instances for the "running" tasks, and for the "commits successful" tasks, it is necessary to find out whether the task queue already exists.
 If exists, monitor the status of the task instance.
 Otherwise, resubmit the task instance.